juicygoose/nhost-next-template/README.md

 Note: we need to create the migrations folder (empty because no datamodel yet) otherwise nhost will not start.

+## Production deployment

+In order to deploy the application, a nhost project must be linked to this repo (with base folder being `./backend`).
+For the Next.js app, the base folder is `./app` and the two environment variables from `.env.local` must be filled (with the real values from the nhost project).

 # Sources

 - This amazing tutorial: [Build a real time chat app with nextjs and nhost](https://alterclass.io/tutorials/build-a-real-time-chat-app-with-nextjs-and-nhost)